 FIGURE AND TABLE LEGENDS:

 Figure 1.
-Schematic procedure of co-injection of bacteria-microspheres suspension into the tail muscle of zebrafish embryos, modified from X Zhang et al 201733 with permission.
+Schematic procedure of co-injection of Bacteria-Microspheres suspension into the tail muscle of zebrafish embryos, modified from X Zhang et al 201733 with permission.

 Figure 2.
 Numbers of CFU of S. aureus retrieved from zebrafish embryos injected with inocula ranging from 6000 to 200 CFU per embryo, assessed from 0 to 2 d post injection.
 The red lines represent the median numbers of CFU.